 You do not need formal qualifications for entry, but many employers require some subjects at National 4 or 5, or equivalent.
 As entry is competitive, one of the following relevant courses may be useful.

-The BA degree in Production Arts and Design at the Royal Conservatoire of Scotland (RCS) includes subjects in costume design and costume construction.
+The BA degree (SCQF Level 9) in Production Arts and Design at the Royal Conservatoire of Scotland (RCS) includes subjects in costume design and costume construction.
 To get in you need 3 Highers and present a portfolio or samples of practical work.

-The BA degree in Performance Costume at Edinburgh College of Art, at the University of Edinburgh.
-For entry you need 4 Highers at ABBB at first sitting and National 5 English.
+The BA Hons degree (SCQF Level 10) in Performance Costume at Edinburgh College of Art, at the University of Edinburgh.
+For entry you need 4-5 Highers plus National 5 English.
 You need a portfolio.
-The college also offers postgraduate courses in Performance Costume.

-The BA degree in Costume Design and Construction at Queen Margaret University in Edinburgh.
-For entry you need 4 Highers at BBCC including English, Drama or History and preferably Art and Design or Fashion and Textile Technology.
+The BA/BA Hons degree in Costume Design and Construction at Queen Margaret University in Edinburgh.
+For entry you need 4 Highers including 2 from English, Drama or History and preferably Art and Design or Fashion and Textile Technology.
 You also need English and Maths or Applications of Maths at National 5.
+You also need a portfolio.

-Some Higher National Certificate (HNC) courses in art and design include options in theatre costume design.
-For entry you usually need 2 Highers, preferably English and Art and Design, or a relevant NQ.
+Some HNC (SCQF Level 7) courses in art and design include options in theatre costume design.
+For entry you usually need 2 Highers, preferably English and Art and Design, or a relevant NQ (SCQF Levels 4-6).

 You might get in through a Modern Apprenticeship.
 Entry requirements vary depending on the employer.